aaronmams/jekyll-now/_posts/2017-02-10-Working with shapefiles in R: suck it ESRI!.md

 Getting the *rgdal* package installed on my R version was no problem...install.packages('rgdal') worked just fine.
 The real sticking point for me was the *rgeos* package.
 It seems I am not alone in this regard:

-[Dr. Dyer astutely points out](https://dyerlab.bio.vcu.edu/2015/03/31/install-rgeos-on-osx/) "there seems to be a nefarious conspiracy against packaging spatial R packages on the R platform."
+[Dr. Dyer astutely points out](https://dyerlab.bio.vcu.edu/2015/03/31/install-rgeos-on-osx/) "there seems to be a nefarious conspiracy against packaging spatial R packages on the Mac platform."

 Just to be clear, there are plenty of people lurking on Stack Overflow waiting to tell users that they just need to install 'rgeos' from source rather than do a console install.
 This did not work for me: